xiaomi7732/NetAnalyzerCore3_1Repro/Readme.md

-# NetAnalyzer shows no warning or error when uses .NET Core 3.1 SDK
+# Mitigating FxCop to Microsoft.CodeAnalysis.NetAnalyzers, no warning or error when use with .NET Core 3.1 SDK

 Refer to <https://github.com/dotnet/roslyn-analyzers/issues/5069> for details.